lowrycode/table-tennis-league/README.md

 *NOTE: During development, the navbar expand breakpoint was changed from `sm` to `md` due to overflow issues when the league dropdown was added to the navbar.
 The wireframes below show the original designs and therefore do not reflect this change.*

+*NOTE: The wireframe for the Account Settings page includes a section for Linked Players.
+This feature has not yet been implemented but the wireframe shows the original design.*

 ### Main Public Pages

 ![Wireframes for Homepage](readme-resources/images/wireframe-home.jpg)